Detroit Diesel Series 60 Engine Spotlight

 - Weight (dry): 2640 lbs (1199 kg), 2640 lbs (1199 kg)

-Engine Model And Serial Number: The engine serial number and model number are etched on the cylinder block in the left side.
+Engine Model And Serial Number: The engine serial number and model number are etched in the cylinder block on the left side.
 It's below the intake manifold.

 Series 60 Serial Numbers and Casting Numbers

 Featured Products for the Series 60

 It's important to remember that when you buy products from HHP, we always require a part number or engine serial number, depending on the product you wish to purchase.
 This is to ensure that you're getting the right parts for your engine.
 The products below may not be the right product for your specific engine.
 If you have questions about the components, give us a call!

 This is the most popular rebuild kit we sell for the Series 60 12.7L.
 It is a premium rebuild kit, as it includes the head bolt kit, which usually needs to be bought separately and is required every time you take the cylinder head off.
 The pistons have a longer skirt profile that reduces wear and scuffing.
 The oil pan seal is also included, providing easier access to the lower end of the engine.

 This remanufactured cylinder head fits both the 11.1L and 12.7L engines.
 During the remanufacturing process, every head is torn down before being thermally cleaned and checked for any defects.
 This attention to detail ensures that we only sell the highest quality of remanufactured heads possible.
 In addition, the head is reassembled to a like-new condition that’s ready to bolt onto your engine.
 The bonus?
 It’s remanufactured in the USA, because it’d be a sin for a Detroit to be remanned anywhere else.